 Avoidable vs. Non-Avoidable Road Debris

-Before we delve into who else might be responsible for damages, we ought to establish the difference between avoidable and non-avoidable debris.
+Before we delve into who else might be responsible for damages in a moving day accident, we ought to establish the difference between avoidable and non-avoidable debris.
 Understanding this distinction could make or break your claim.

 Non-avoidable debris means airborne debris.
 Unsecured loads in dump trucks would become “non-avoidable” debris if some of the load flew out of the top and caused an accident.
 If your car accident is caused by non-avoidable debris, comprehensive insurance can help pay for repairs to your vehicle.

 If debris is lying on the road, it is considered avoidable debris.
-Your insurance company will likely say that you could have avoided the debris if you were paying proper attention – even if the debris in question was a large trailer full of furniture and you may not have had enough time to avoid an accident.
+Your insurance company will likely say that you could have avoided the U-Haul trailer if you were paying proper attention – even if the large trailer took up most of the road and you didn’t have enough time to avoid an accident.

 To recover damages from a collision with avoidable debris, you’ll likely have to file a claim through your own insurance company using your collision coverage.
 However, if you can show that another party was at fault for the debris, you may be able to avoid paying your deductible by filing for damages through the negligent party’s insurance.
 We’ll talk about that in the next section.

-If you are in a car accident because your neighbor’s trailer became detached on the road, your neighbor may share liability if their negligence helped cause the trailer to come unhitched.
+If you are in a car accident on a Muncie road because a U-Haul trailer became detached from the vehicle driving in front of you, that driver may share liability if their negligence helped cause the trailer to come unhitched.

-It was your neighbor’s responsibility to attach the trailer correctly to their vehicle.
+It was their responsibility to attach the trailer correctly to their vehicle.
 They should have also secured the items inside the trailer.
 Something heavy like a sofa can destabilize a trailer if it slides around during the drive.

-If their actions contributed to the trailer becoming detached, your neighbor may share liability for your accident.
+If their actions contributed to the trailer becoming detached, the driver may share liability for your accident.
 In that case, you should follow the typical procedure for any post-crash scenario:

 - Determine everyone’s okay and get medical attention to anyone who isn’t